The Braille Bistro awards and recognition!

 Read the full playtesting report, including some great reflections shared by the participants.

-Six additional people played the game at the MSU GameDev Showcase.
-Feedback included reiterating the benefit of a 3D approach to the illustrations and the edges of the stickers providing an unintended sensory distraction.
-This led to the decision to emboss braille directly onto the cards.
-I'd like to highlight one particular player, who stopped by to play the game at the beginning of the showcase then returned later to attempt a perfect, not just approximate, transcription.
+I'd also like to highlight one particular player, who stopped by to play the game at the beginning of the showcase then returned later to attempt a perfect, not just approximate, transcription.

 The cumulative feedback received led to the creation of additional gameplay modes to provide flexibility: